suddash24/modern-data-architecture-accelerator/ARCHITECTURES.md

 # Architecture and Design

 The first step of building an analytics platform with MDAA is to decide on an initial architecture.
 MDAA is extremely flexible, able to be adapted to most common analytics platform architectures on AWS.
 These include basic Data Lakes and Data Warehouses, Lake House, and complex Data Mesh architectures.
-Note that the initial architecture does not need to be the target end-state architecture for the platform, as these architectures often build on eachother, and a MDAA configuration/deployment can be adapted through iteration from one architectural state to another.
+Note that the initial architecture does not need to be the target end-state architecture for the platform, as these architectures often build on each other, and a MDAA configuration/deployment can be adapted through iteration from one architectural state to another.

 ***